Search the Site

 If any Parishioner sees or is aware of anything which they feel needs attention they are requested to contact the Parish Clerk.
 Tel: 01666 823730.
 This will help keep our Parish tidy and be a credit to all of us.

-The Lea Conservation Area was designated by North Wiltshire District Council on May 20th 1997 under powers contained in the Conservation Area Planning (Listed Buildings & Conservation Areas) Act 1990.
+The Lea Conservation Area was designated by the former North Wiltshire District Council on May 20th 1997 under powers contained within the Conservation Area Planning (Listed Buildings & Conservation Areas) Act 1990.

 The principle objective of designation is to enhance the character and appearance of this area.